chrisweb/chris.lu/README.md

 # chris.lu

-this series of articles will showcase how to build a blog using next.js 13 and focus on using features like "React Server Components", "React Streaming Components", "React Suspense"
+this series of articles will showcase how to build a blog using next.js 13 rendering framework as well as the react 18 frontend framework and focus on using new features like "next.js app directory", "React Server Components", "React Streaming Components", "React Suspense"

+react is in 2022/2023 the most used frontend framework based on ["state of js survey results: frontend frameworks"](https://2022.stateofjs.com/en-US/libraries/front-end-frameworks/) next.js is in 2022/2023 the most used rendering framework ["state of js survey results: frontend frameworks"](https://2022.stateofjs.com/en-US/libraries/rendering-frameworks/)

 ## history